 We hope that the content below will give you a good insight into life in Reception here at Clowne Infant and Nursery School.
-Below you will find lots of useful information about how to prepare your child for starting in Reception, information about the Reception Curriculum and links to our Reception class pages.
+Below you will find lots of useful information about how to prepare your child for starting in Reception and information about the Reception Curriculum.

 Reception Baseline Assessment